 KW: what is your favourite foraged material to work with?

 I honestly don’t have one.
 I’m a generalist rather than a specialist.
 The challenge of discovering how to work with each one interests me.
 It takes a long time to understand how a material handles and to feel confident with it.
 Harvesting from the wild is variable: plants differ depending on the growing season and how they’ve been managed.

 KW: What is your favourite make and why?

-In recent years I made a couple of large-scale works at Wakehurst (Kew), site specific sculptural pieces.
-The briefs for both were very open: a response to the plants and the place.
-I made a large, netted structure from 70 metres of meadow grass and a 7 metre high archway in the woods from coppiced hazel.
-Both were about contained space, much like the baskets and wild clay vessels that I make are.
+In recent years I’ve made large-scale works at Wakehurst (Kew), site specific sculptural pieces.
+The briefs have all been very open: a response to the plants and the place.
+Most recently I created Hazel Holloway; prior to that I made a large, netted structure from 70 metres of meadow grass, and also a 7 metre high archway in the woods from coppiced hazel.
+A common theme is contained space, much like the baskets and wild clay vessels that I make are.
 I love working large scale in that way.

 I do a lot of teaching, mainly in the woods in Sussex (also at heritage sites/museums).
 It’s an opportunity for people to learn a technical skill, going home with a basket, alongside the less tangible experiences of connecting to the land and the more than human community, feeling part of an ancient lineage of people coming together to harvest and make, having the benefits of slowing down from busy lives.

 It’s empowering to learn how to gather your own raw materials from the landscape and create a functional, tactile, beautiful object.
 Learning how to make fire, eating soup cooked on that fire, drinking tea made from plants we’ve foraged, the simplicity of sitting and making together in a circle with no phones/wifi, the sounds of birds and breeze in the trees… all this can be equally meaningful.
 It’s satisfying to offer these experiences and see the results, hearing from people later about the impact of their time in the woods.